-Further strengthen operations for automotive and semiconductor sectors, expand into emerging markets, and open up new sectors

-In the Hydraulic Machinery business unit, to maintain our high market share in the hydraulic excavator sector, we will work to realize cutting-edge hydraulic equipment technology and improve systematization technology.
+- Further strengthen operations for automotive and semiconductor sectors, expand into emerging markets, - In the Hydraulic Machinery business unit, to maintain our high market share in the hydraulic excavator sector, we will work to realize cutting-edge hydraulic equipment technology and improve systematization technology.
 We will also promote business diversification through expanded sales of hydraulic equipment for agricultural machinery and for construction machinery other than the power hydraulic excavator.